WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 *NEW YORK ONLY* GEMS - Girls' Educational & Mentoring Services

 GEMS provides preventive and transitional services to young women aged 12-24 years who are at risk for or involved in sexual exploitation and violence.
 Services: Peer counseling, crisis counseling, groups, housing referrals, vocational assistance, health-care referrals, youth leadership, trainings, and consultation.
-For a listing of other organizations in each state, click here.

 *OHIO ONLY* Off the Streets